graspergazon/SetSolver/README.md

 # SetSolver
-Solving the game of Set
+Solving the game of Set with a camera